Banner

 The rack fields were always under threat from flooding as reported in the Flying Post in January 1809.
 "The tenter racks in the Bonhay and Shilley(sic) were completely covered, and many of them carried away, with the pieces of them."

-The canal like cut that separated Shilhay from the area to the west of the lower leat was not a natural feature – in the 18th Century the bulge of Shilhay was covered with rack fields while mills, a coal yard and the Bodleys Foundry occupied land along either side of City Road (later renamed Commercial Road).
-In December 1804 a notice appeared in the Flying Post requesting that "... persons as shall be willing to contract for allotments of ground, in the Great Shilhay ... through which a canal is intended to be cut, for bringing up goods from the quay, to the said allotments of ground ..."
+The canal like cut that separated Shilhay from the area to the west of the lower leat was probably a natural feature from when the Shilhay was a shingle and gravel bank.
+It is shown as 'Cully Lake' on the 1715 Sutton Nichols map and on the later map by Donne from 1765, when Shilhay was covered in rack fields.
+A map from 1805, shows half the channel has been filled in, and the part still surviving has become a coal quay.
+In the issue of 20 December 1804, a notice appeared in the Flying Post requesting that "... persons as shall be willing to contract for allotments of ground, in the Great Shilhay ... through which a canal is intended to be cut, for bringing up goods from the quay, to the said allotments of ground ..."
+Later events suggest that the so called 'new cut' was to prevent flooding on the St Thomas side.

 Nothing happened until June 1809 when another notice placed by the City Surveyor requested suitable contractors to tender to cut a canal level with the river bed and about 40 ft in width from the coal yard at the quay, across the Greater Shilhay, to emerge just below Exe Bridge.
 By August a notice appeared announcing that there were several plots of land for lease " ... adjoining the Canal, now cutting there."
 Eventually, two small bridges were built to join the new island of Shilhay to the land adjoining Commercial Road.

 During the cholera epidemic of 1832, the rackfields of Shilhay, along with fields at Lion's Holt, were used for burning and burying the clothes of the infected victims.
-It was a convenient, open space, and close to the West Quarter, which had suffered more victims of cholera than any other part of the city.
+Thomas Shapter, in his History of the Cholera in Exeter wrote in 1849.

 Heavy Industry